Oberlin was fined $44 million for helping the black con and Progressive con (based on article in NYT 6/15/19)

 In one incident a couple of black students – who were probably on full scholarships (so that Oberlin could have diversity) – tried to buy a bottle of wine from a local bakery with fake ID.
 The shopkeeper noticed one student had two bottles of wine hidden under his jacket.

 When their thievery was exposed, they took off running.
-Unlike most businesses in major cities, this bakery had the policy of “chase-and-detain.”
+Unlike most businesses in major cities, where the shopkeeper allows the thieves to get away with this small, non-violent crime, this bakery had the policy of “chase-and-detain.”
 The young shopkeeper chased the student with the wine, tackled him, and held him until the police came.
 The students were arrested and later pled guilty to various charges.

 This was totally unacceptable to the progressive students at Oberlin – and even to the President of the college, who after the suit said “none of this will sway us from our core values.”

-Hundreds of students – wanting to implement their ideas learned at the liberal college, and many wanting to be an American Che Guevara’s, desiring to be upper-middle-class revolutionaries and change the country into a (dysfunctional) ideal one.
+Hundreds of students boycotted the store – wanting to implement their (naive) ideals learned at the liberal college, and many wanting to be an American Che Guevara’s, desiring to be upper-middle-class revolutionaries and change the country into a (dysfunctional) ideal one.
 Not allowing black students to steal wine was considered “racial profiling” and intolerable.

 They also opposed “chase and detain” policies.
 Like our national norm, the black con and progressive con believe that suspected criminals have the right to resist arrest by any means necessary.
 Any force used against a suspected criminal resisting arrest is often considered “fascist” and “racist.”